RyanFriedman36/Static-Personal-Site/README.md

-# basic-html
+# Static Personal Website

-All necessary files to build the very basic static webpage I use in my resume to link to my GitHub and linkedin account pages.
+All necessary files to build the basic static webpage I use in my resume to link to my GitHub and linkedin account pages and give a short reflection on my college experience.

-__Inspiration:__
+# Inspiration

 I wanted to learn the basics of HTML/CSS and have a platform to extend my 'profile' from simply my resume.